Evenwyne/programming-univbasics-3-defining-methods/README.md

 You'll notice that when you run your program, there is no output and nothing happens.
 We successfully _defined_ the method, but never _executed_ or _called_ it anywhere in the code.
-It's like we screwed in a new lightbulb, but never flipped the switch to "on."
+It's like we screwed in a new light bulb, but never flipped the switch to "on."
 Ruby reads your definition of `greeting` and then says..."I'm done.
 Exit."
 Let's give it something to do before exiting: _call_ `greeting`.